plutov/formulosity/README.md

 There are 3 parts that need to be deployed:

 - Go backend.
 It's packaged as a Docker container and can be deployed to any cloud provider.
-- Postgres database.
-You can use managed Postgres services or deploy it yourself.
 - Next.js frontend.
 It's also packaged as a Docker container, but also can be deployed to Vercel or Netlify.
+- [Optional] Postgres database.
+You can use managed Postgres services or deploy it yourself.

 The demo service (links above) is deployed to Fly.io (Go, Postgres) and Vercel (Next.js) and are under the free tiers.